Pabau GO app

 • Financial management: Billing templates, online payment follow-up, subscriptions, packages, and financial reporting.

-• AI Suite (AIQU): An AI assistant that converts speech to text and summarises patient records, with original recordings securely stored inside the patient file.
+• AI Suite (AIQU): An AI assistant that converts speech to text and summarizes patient records, storing the original recordings inside the patient file.

 Where Crossuite shines